Book an Arizona Cardinals luxury suite online today!

 After a strong rookie showing and a breakout sophomore season, running back David Johnson had his third season in the NFL stolen away to injury.
 Stronger than ever, he returns to the field this season to pick up where he left off, as one of the elite backs in the league.
 Johnson figures to be a big part of the Arizona offense as he is a threat in both the running and passing game.

 The defensive side of the ball contains threats with Corey Peters and Chandler Jones up front.
 LB Haason Reddick joined the team via the NFL draft last season and is looking to have a bigger role this season.
-Patrick Peterson and Antoine Bethea round out the backfield after the departure of Tyron Mathieu following a pay discrepancy.
-He has taken his talents to the Houston Texans.
+Patrick Peterson and Antoine Bethea round out the backfield.
+The Cardinals will get a boost from the signing of veteran linebacker Terrell Suggs.
+A Super Bowl champion in Baltimore, Suggs brings a wealth of experience and leadership to this squad.
+He hopes to impart the knowledge he has acquired over his many years in the NFL on his teammates as he winds down his Hall of Fame career.